Home Military Diet Blog Healthiest Condiments on the Military Diet

 Ketchup seems harmless and we keep hearing about the benefits of lycopene.
 But unfortunately ketchup has way too much sugar derived from high fructose corn syrup to be healthy in anything but small infrequent doses.
 (BBQ sauce is the same idea, but has even more sugar).

-Store bought salad dressings are pretty unhealthy too with high doses of soybean and canola oil.
+Store bought salad dressings are also unhealthy with high doses of soybean and canola oil.
 And those fat free dressings are loaded with more sugar.
 Fat isn’t always the enemy and actually helps absorb the vitamins and minerals in your salads.
 Try making your own salad dressings using olive oil as the main ingredient.

 So we’ve told you the worst condiments, what are the healthiest condiments to use on the Military Diet?